- Code Number:

 The first powered X-15 flight was made on Sept.
 17. 1959, and 199 flights were made between 1959 and 1968 by the three X-15s which were built.
 The No. 1 X-15 is at the National Air and Space Museum and the No. 3 X -15 was destroyed in a crash.
 The No. 2 aircraft was retired to the U.S. Air Force Museum in Ohio in October 1969.

-North American X-15, rocket powered, NASA, USAF, United States Air Force, hypersonic, Research Aircraft, Aviation, Experimental, Flying Machine, history, Archive
+North American X-15, rocket powered, NASA, USAF, United States Air Force, hypersonic, Rocketship, Aircraft, Research Aircraft, Experimental, Flying Machine, history, Archive, Pioneers of Aviation

 - Image by: